Clara Paget

 Lady Clara Elizabeth Iris Paget (born 12 September 1988) is an English actress and model known for her roles in films St Trinian's 2: The Legend of Fritton's Gold and Fast & Furious 6, and her role as Anne Bonny in the television series Black Sails.

 Biography

 Paget was born to an aristocratic father, Charles Paget, 8th Marquess of Anglesey, and Georgeanne Elliot Downes, who worked as a writer and painter.

-Paget married Oscar Tuttiett in July 2021.
+In July 2021, Paget married Oscar Tuttiett, a concert and music festival producer and promoter.
 They were dating since May 2010.
-She gave birth to their son in August 2022.
+They have two sons.

 During the years of 2014 to 2017, the television series Black Sails was filmed in South Africa, and Paget received praise for her role as Anne Bonny, a fictionalised representation of the historical female pirate.

-Paget has worked as a model for fashion houses such as for Burberry during 2016.
+Paget worked as a model for fashion houses such as for Burberry during 2016.

 Paget is involved with the charity "Project 0".